Mazovia: Local cuisine

 There is no specific regional cuisine of Mazovia.
 Formerly, dairy foods dominated the peasant cuisine.
-Nobles used poultry, geese, chickens and ducks.
-The most separate Mazovian culinary regions are Kurpie and Łowicz, where traditional dishes survive to the present day.
-In Kurpie, traditional dishes are prepared with ingredients collected in the forest: berries, honey and mushrooms.
-There are several traditional Polish dishes like flaki (tripes), kluski (noodles and dumplings), which are prepared in different way than in other parts of Poland.
+Nobles used poultry, geese, chickens, and ducks.
+The most distinct Mazovian culinary regions are Kurpie and Łowicz, where traditional dishes survive to this day.
+In Kurpie, traditional dishes are prepared with ingredients collected in the forest: berries, honey, and mushrooms.
+There are several traditional Polish dishes, such as flaki (tripe) and kluski (noodles and dumplings), which are prepared differently than in other parts of Poland.

 Economy

 Mazovian Voivodeship is ranked decidedly first in Poland according to the Gross Domestic Product.
 This is thanks to Warsaw, which is a financial centre of East-Central Europe.
 The majority of state enterprises are headquartered in this metropolis.
 It is a hub for both rail and vehicular traffic, with access throughout Poland and across Europe.
 Warsaw Chopin Airport is the nation's busiest.
-There are many branches of industry and services well developed in this city.
-The other economical center is Płock, where large petrochemical plants PKN Orlen operate.
+Many branches of industry and services are well developed in this city.
+The other economic center is Płock, where large petrochemical plants operated by PKN Orlen are located.
 The rest of Mazovia belongs to the poorest parts of Poland.
-In agriculture the most typical Mazovian crops are potatoes and rye, but the most popular (as in the whole of Poland) is wheat.
+In agriculture, the most typical Mazovian crops are potatoes and rye, but the most popular (as in the whole of Poland) is wheat.
 Others are barley, sugar beets, fruits (with their biggest Polish basin in the south of the region), and vegetables.
 Pigs are commonly bred, often also cows and chickens.